adaptyvbio/ProtFill/README.md

 protfill --config configs/test/NAME.yaml --redesign_file 7kgk.pdb
 ```

 By default this command will redesign a random part of the protein.
 To redesign specific positions, use the `--redesign_positions` option.
 This argument should be in the format of `chain:start1-end1,start2-end2`, e.g. `A:5-10,20-21,30-40`.
 The numbering should be based on the fasta chain (0-indexed).
 The starts are included in the selected slice and the ends are not.
 The chain name is the author name, in case of PDB files.
+If the file was generated with `proteinflow` with CDR information, this can also be used with a `--test_cdr CDR` option to redesign a specific CDR.